Summer Scholars @ Chautauqua

 - Meeting and engaging with renowned speakers, authors, thinkers, performers, and other experts from a cross section of disciplines

 - Traveling for the first time outside their local regions

 - Participating in a wide variety of activities and programs which encompass and integrate the arts, education, recreation, and religion

 - Becoming part of a community which values their diverse life experiences and perspectives

 - Living with other students from different parts of the country who have shared experiences

-Our 2022 Sessions (4-7 days) will take place during the last two weeks of July.
+Our 2023 Sessions (7 days each) will take place during the last two weeks of July.